-I wish there were one single place where everyone's money could earn ideal returns.
-Alas, we're all in different phases of our lives and in different situations, and what's best for me might not work for you.
-Still, I think I can still suggest some investments that will appeal to a wide range of readers.
+I wish there were a single place where everyone's money could earn ideal returns.
+Alas, we're all in different situations and phases of our lives, and what's best for me might not work for you.
+Still, I think I can suggest some investments that will appeal to a wide range of readers.

 If you're young or patient ...